THEY ALWAYS SCARED ME – now I can’t say how I really feel

 • the independence or disobedience of a significant other radically diminish the Perp’s identity & supply of psychic nourishment

-• it forces them to experience not being the center of everything, while not realizing their world view is way ‘off’
+• it forces the P to experience not being the center of everything, while not realizing their world view is way ‘off’

 • they lose the sense of control over their inner world (thoughts, feelings….), which they find intolerable

 CONFUSED Victims : They’ll often say “I just don’t understand why they…” OR obsessively repeat: “Why are they doing this?
 What did I do wrong?”….

 ➼ Vs are not asking for self-knowledge, nor compassion for the P. Rather, it’s their WIC’s need to placate the monster they’re not allowed to leave.